stonezdj/harbor/docs/backup_restore_guide.md

 ```
 ## Backup all data
 ```
+# For open source Harbor, run this command
 ./harbor-backup.sh
+# For harbor tile, run this command
+./harbor-backup.sh --istile
 ```
 ## Or only backup database data when harbor storage is NFS, GCP or S3
 ```
+# for open source Harbor, run this command
 ./harbor-backup.sh --dbonly
+# for Harbor tile, run this command
+./harbor-backup.sh --dbonly --istile

 ```

-5. After backup complete, there is a harbor.tgz file in /backup, it the backup data.
+5. After the backup complete, there is a harbor.tgz file in /backup, it is the backup data, copy it to the backup storage.
 ```
 ls /backup
 harbor-backup.sh    harbor.tgz